 Project Management and CDM

-Under the BOP contract issued by the manufacturer or the client, Spectrum provides a full project management facility and handles the project from order to sign off.
-We are the lead project team, as defined by the CDM regulations and take on the role of Principle Contractor and take full responsibility for the coordination and delivery of the works.
+Under the BOP contract, issued by the manufacturer or the client, we provide a full project management facility and handle the project from order to sign off.
+We are the lead project team, as defined by the CDM regulations, and take on the role of Principle Contractor.
+We take full responsibility for the coordination and delivery of the works.